 Morgan builds a 600-ton capacity stripper crane, nicknamed “Big Mo,” for Bethlehem Steel’s facility in Sparrows Point, MD.
-It is the world’s largest stripper crane thus far and was designed by Morgan employees Nelson Baker, P.E. and Terry Fedor, P.E.
+It is the world’s largest stripper crane thus far and was designed by Morgan employees Terry Fedor, P.E. and late Nelson Baker, P.E.

 The company designs and builds the first fully automated rail-mounted gantry container handling system at Matson Terminals on the West Coast.

 Morgan helps pioneer retractable stadium roofs with its work on the Toronto Sky Dome in Toronto, Ontario, now known as the Rogers Centre.

 Morgan builds the world’s first fully autonomous hot metal charging crane for Iron Dynamics in Butler, IN.

 Morgan purchases The Alliance Machine Company.